Skip to content

 The Magic: When combined, the assistant can say:

-"You're reviewing auth code (short-term context) and this module has had 3 security issues in the past (long-term pattern).
+"You're reviewing auth code (session context) and this module has had 3 security issues in the past (persistent pattern).
 Line 52 looks similar to the bug we found in PR #98.
 Want me to flag it?"

 Next Steps